 Sports Vision Care From Our College Station Optometrist

 If you're serious about your sports performance, you need to be equally serious about your sports vision.
 Visual acuity, contrast sensitivity, binocular vision, eye tracking and visual processing skills can make all the difference between performing to your usual standard and achieving a new personal best.
-Our College Station optometrist here at Crystal Vision Center, Dr. Brice, can administer sports vision testing and corrective techniques to help you optimize your eyesight as you play to win.
+Our College Station optometrist here at Crystal Vision Center, Dr. Mays, can administer sports vision testing and corrective techniques to help you optimize your eyesight as you play to win.

 Eye Care and Sports Performance

 High-quality eye care is important for everyone in any walk of life -- but for those who engage in sports activities, optimal eye function and visual coordination are absolutely crucial, and the margin for error can be razor-thin.
 This is especially true for issues such as:

 - Visual acuity - While a score of 20/20 on the Snellen eye chart is considered "perfect" for most individuals, it's actually possible to enjoy even greater visual acuity -- and many athletes aren't even achieving 20/20 vision due to an undiagnosed refractive error such as presbyopia or nearsightedness.